alysson-souza/all-mangas-reader-2/README.md

 **Extension is not packaged yet, to install, follow the developer installation**

 ## Developer installation
-First clone this repository locally.
-Build it using npm (if you don't have npm, [install it](https://www.npmjs.com/get-npm), you will need it or [yarn](https://yarnpkg.com)) :
+First clone this repository locally and install it using `npm install` command or just `yarn` if you prefer (if you don't have npm, [install it](https://www.npmjs.com/get-npm), you will need it or [yarn](https://yarnpkg.com)).

+Build the extension using npm (note that you will need to run this command when updating extension code) :
 ```
     npm run build:dev
 ```

-This will create the deployable extension in the `dist` folder Once done, you can install the extension as a temporary extension in the main browsers (please note that browsers may delete the associated database when the extension is temporal)
+This will create the deployable extension in the `dist` folder.

+Once done, you can install the extension as a temporary extension in the main browsers (please note that browsers may delete the associated database when the extension is temporal)

 ### Chrome